Get

 5. Add a Verbal Cue

-You’ll eventually associate a verbal cue with the trick you’re teaching.
+Your dog can eventually associate a verbal cue with the trick that you’re teaching.
 Some owners immediately add the verbal cue when teaching a trick, and others wait to add it once the dog is comfortable performing the maneuver with only luring and visual cues.

-Waiting to add the verbal cue can be helpful for complex tricks that take some development, so you only associate it with the completed move.
+Waiting to add the verbal cue can be helpful for complex tricks that take some development, so your dog will only associate it with the completed move.
 Leaving out the verbal cue, in the beginning, can also keep your dog from becoming too confused with all that you’re doing.

 6. Remove the Lure

-After teaching a trick, make it a habit to practice continually to keep your dog’s brain sharp.
-Tricks are delightful for children and become excellent breaks within more complex training sessions, giving your dog a chance to succeed and stay engaged with training while reinforcing the trick.
+After teaching your dog a trick, make it a habit to offer multiple positive outcomes to keep your dog’s brain sharp.
+Tricks are delightful for children to do and become excellent breaks within more complex training sessions, giving your dog a chance to succeed and stay engaged with training while reinforcing the trick.

 fluffy white dog performs trick for treat